 Additionally, America First is part of the Co-op ATM network—giving customers access to thousands of ATMs across the country.

-Also notable, America First offers nine different savings options, including certificates of deposit.
+Also notable, America First offers different savings options, including certificates of deposit.
 The APYs for the various accounts depend on a variety of factors, including account balance, term length, and more.